 Check out the digital assessment page for more information.

-Today all teachers of the Faculty of Humanities have received a Guide to Online Teaching that has been delivered to your home.
+Today, all lecturers of the Faculty of Humanities have received a Guide to Online Teaching that has been delivered to your home.
 This guide aims to provide you with all the necessary information to host your education in online teaching.
 An online version has been added to Useful Links on this page.
 Make sure to check it out!

-Unfortunately it was not possible to add co-teachers to Brightspace courses during the migration.
-If you teach a course with one or more other teachers we kindly ask you to enroll them yourself.
+Unfortunately, it was not possible to add co-lecturers to Brightspace courses during the migration.
+If you teach a course with one or more other lecturers we kindly ask you to enroll them yourself.

 You can do so as follows: